SolviQorda/get-zapped/README.md

 * [Electrolysis by Siobhan](https://www.electrolysisbysiobhan.co.uk)

 ## Why "Zaps"?
-We all got so tired of saying electrolysis that many of us have adoped 'zap' as a shorthand.
+We all got so tired of saying electrolysis that we adopted 'zap' as a shorthand.
 Plus it sounds cooler.

 ## Database Setup